liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I didn't picture that; I didn't imagine that
 1. enjoy the rest of your day; I hope the rest of your day goes well; enjoy yourself along the way; have a blessed day
 1. extend the average lifespan of men; increase men's life span
-1. reject the offer; refuse the offer; turn down the offer; decline the offer
+1. reject the offer; refuse the offer; turn down the offer; decline the offer; The degrees of intensity from strong to weak are, respectively, reject, refuse, turn down, decline
 1. sorry, it completely slipped my mind
 1. catastrophic wildfires continue to rage across the island of Maui
 1. work visa